The Corporate Governance Review: USA

 Boards of directors customarily organise committees to carry out specific functions without the presence of the entire board.
 State law generally permits most of the functions of the board of directors to be delegated to committees,6 and generally permits directors to rely on information, opinions, reports or statements presented to the board by its committees.7 Boards are specifically required by federal securities law to have an audit committee with certain prescribed functions relating to the retention, compensation and oversight of the company's independent auditor.
 Federal securities law and NYSE and NASDAQ listing rules also require listed companies to maintain compensation and nominating or corporate governance committees.
 Boards will often voluntarily establish additional committees: for example, a company in the technology sector might establish a technology committee comprising directors with the most applicable expertise to stay abreast of technological developments, safety committees are becoming more prevalent, and a company that has important relationships with labour unions might choose to establish a labour relations committee.
 The increased focus on environmental, social and governance (ESG) matters, sustainability and human capital management has led to enhanced board oversight and involvement in these areas, and some companies have created dedicated board-level committees and subcommittees, or expanded the mandate of an existing committee, to address these issues.
 By custom, many companies have established a risk committee (actually required of certain financial institutions by the Dodd-Frank Act), an executive committee, a finance committee, a public policy committee, or some subset thereof.
 Boards may also establish ad hoc committees in response to discrete or emergent developments.

 A panoply of regulations and disclosure requirements affect the composition of boards of directors.
 Federal securities laws require all directors who serve on audit, compensation and nominating committees to be independent from the management of the company, and NYSE and NASDAQ listing rules require a majority of the board of directors to be independent.
 In addition, in 2018, California passed a law mandating female representation on the boards of publicly held companies based in the state, and in 2020 amended the law to address racial and ethnic diversity.
 Companies are required by federal securities laws to disclose the experience, qualifications or skills of each director nominee that led the board to nominate that person to serve as a director.
 A company must also disclose whether and how its nominating committee considers diversity in identifying director nominees, and must make extensive disclosure about the nominating committee and how it functions.
-In 2020, NASDAQ submitted a proposal to the SEC to adopt listing rules that would require NASDAQ-listed companies to annually publish statistical information about board diversity in a uniform format either in the company's annual proxy statement or on the company's website, and to have at least two 'diverse' directors by specified timeframes or explain why they do not.
+In 2020, NASDAQ submitted a proposal to the SEC to adopt listing rules that would, among other things, require NASDAQ-listed companies to annually publish statistical information about board diversity in a uniform format, either in the company's annual proxy statement or on the company's website, and to have at least two 'diverse' directors by specified time frames or explain why they do not; the proposal was approved by the SEC in 2021.

-Approximately half of large corporations in the United States have a common chief executive officer (CEO) and chair of the board of directors.
+Today, less than half of large corporations in the United States have a common chief executive officer (CEO) and chair of the board of directors.
 Companies that have one person serving as both chair and CEO typically have a lead director with additional rights, responsibilities and compensation.
-In 2020, about 55 per cent of companies listed on the S&P 500 Index had separate chairs and CEOs (including companies with executive, non-independent chairs), up from 29 per cent in 2005.
+In 2021, about 58 per cent of companies listed on the S&P 500 Index had separate chairs and CEOs, up from 29 per cent in 2005.
 ISS generally recommends a vote in favour of shareholder proposals requiring an independent chair, taking into consideration the company's current board leadership structure (including whether the company maintains a strong lead director position), governance structure and practices (including overall board independence) and the company's performance.
-In 2020, shareholders brought proposals at 47 companies to require an independent chair: these proposals enjoyed an average level of support of 35 per cent.
+In 2021, shareholders brought proposals at 44 companies to require an independent chair: these proposals enjoyed an average level of support of 32 per cent.
 Companies are also required to describe in their annual meeting proxy statements the leadership structure of their board of directors, such as whether the same person serves as chair and CEO, and to explain why the company has determined that its leadership structure is appropriate.
 To date, the governance trend is towards ensuring an independent board leadership structure through a lead independent director, as opposed to separating the CEO and chair functions in all companies.
+The extent of disclosures regarding the prescribed duties of a lead independent director also continue to evolve.

 Delaware law currently permits corporations to choose whether and how to afford insurgent director nominees access to a company's proxy statement, but rules implemented by the SEC enhance the ability of shareholders to propose providing groups of shareholders without control intent the right to nominate up to a certain portion (typically 25 per cent) of the company's entire board, known as proxy access.
 The interest in proxy access as a democratisation of corporate governance and voting has garnered increased strength.
-In late 2014, a group of pension funds announced a broad campaign to instal proxy access at more than 75 US publicly traded companies of diverse market capitalisations and across a variety of industry sectors.
-In 2020, shareholders at 14 companies voted on shareholder-initiated proposals to grant shareholders proxy access, and the proposals averaged 33 per cent support.
+In late 2014, a group of pension funds announced a broad campaign to install proxy access at more than 75 US publicly traded companies of diverse market capitalisations and across a variety of industry sectors.
+In 2021, shareholders at 29 companies voted on shareholder-initiated proposals to grant shareholders proxy access, and the proposals averaged 35 per cent support.
 These shareholder proxy access proposals typically seek to permit shareholders to nominate between 20 and 25 per cent of a company's entire board.
 Many companies are also either proactively revising by-laws to permit proxy access or submitting management-initiated proxy access proposals for shareholder consideration.
 Although shareholder proxy access is becoming more prevalent, it remains to be seen to what extent shareholders will seek to exercise proxy access rights.
+In a similar vein, in late 2021, the SEC announced that for shareholder meetings involving proxy contest held after 31 August 2022, all valid director candidates will be listed on both the company proxy card and the dissident proxy card, thus allowing shareholders to pick among the management and dissident candidates to build their preferred board.
+The new rules will replace the existing system wherein shareholders who vote by proxy in a contested election generally face a binary choice between management and dissident slates, and may therefore result in more competitive director elections where there is a proxy contest.

 Historically, brokers holding stock of a corporation on behalf of clients have voted that stock at their discretion when their clients do not provide specific voting instructions.
 However, the NYSE listing rules now prohibit broker discretionary voting for listed companies on certain topics, including governance-related proposals, and the Dodd-Frank Act eliminated broker discretionary voting in elections concerning election of directors, executive compensation and any other significant matter as determined by the SEC.
 As a result, directors in uncontested elections have more difficulty achieving majority votes.
 Lack of broker discretionary voting also increases the influence of activist shareholders and the power of proxy advisory firms such as ISS.
 Further concentrating voting power in the hands of activists is the problem of empty voting, in which an activist uses derivatives and similar arrangements to purchase voting power without taking on commensurate economic exposure to the corporation's stock – for example, by simultaneously purchasing and short-selling a stock, resulting in no net economic exposure or investment costs aside from transaction fees.

-In uncontested elections, directors were historically selected by plurality vote, but in recent years, majority voting policies have been adopted by approximately 90 per cent of companies included in the S&P 500 Index.
-Under a majority voting policy, directors in uncontested elections must receive a majority of the votes cast, rather than the plurality required by Delaware law, and if they do not, must tender their resignation, although Delaware courts will generally defer to a board's business judgement on whether to accept or reject a resignation from a director in these circumstances.
-Because directors must win a plurality of votes regardless of a corporation's majority voting policies, these policies have relatively less effect in the context of contested elections; their primary effect is to increase the power of withhold recommendations from ISS against incumbent directors running in uncontested elections.
+In uncontested elections, directors were historically selected by plurality vote, but in recent years, majority voting election standards or policies have been adopted by approximately 90 per cent of companies included in the S&P 500 Index.
+Under a majority voting standard, directors in uncontested elections must receive a majority of the votes cast, rather than the plurality required by Delaware law, and if they do not, must tender their resignation, although Delaware courts will generally defer to a board's business judgement on whether to accept or reject a resignation from a director in these circumstances.
+These policies have relatively less effect in the context of contested elections where directors generally must win a plurality of votes to be elected (with the top vote-getters joining the board across the company and dissident slates); their primary effect is to increase the power of withhold recommendations from ISS against incumbent directors running in uncontested elections.
+Even at companies that do not have in place formal majority vote director election standards, it is common to have in place a 'plurality plus' policy, where directors who are elected by plurality vote but do not receive majority support tender a board-rejectable resignation for the nominating committee and board to consider, with public disclosure made of the decision reached by the board and underlying rationale.

 Directors' most basic and important responsibility is to exercise their business judgement in a manner they reasonably believe to be in the best interests of a corporation.
 In fulfilling that duty, directors must consider and reconcile the interests of various stakeholders and their effect on the business of the corporation.
 In exercising their duties of care and loyalty, directors are afforded the safe harbour of the business judgement rule in seeking to promote sustainable, long-term investment and ESG principles in a manner designed to enhance the long-term value of their companies.